 The Touch Improvements

-Microsoft has also made progress in improving Windows 11 for users of touch-first devices.
+Microsoft has also made progress in improving Windows 11 for users of touchscreen devices.
 Windows 11 did away with the dedicated “tablet mode” interface that touch users had grown accustomed to on Windows 10 last year, instead opting for minor tweaks to the desktop interface to make it easier to use with touch.

 Microsoft improves this experience for touch users even further with the 2022 update, which introduces gestures that allow access to common system areas such as the Start menu and Control Center with the swipe of a finger.
 The following are all of the new gestures included in version 22H2: